-DEVICE GAMEPAD See GAMEPAD command

-DEVICE HUMID See HUMID command

-DEVICE KEYPAD See KEYPAD command

-DEVICE MOUSE See MOUSE command

-DEVICE LCD See LCD command

-DEVICE SERIALTX pinno, baudrate, ostring\$ Outputs ostring\$ as a serial data stream on pinno.
-Baudrate can be between 110 and 230400 (230400 may need CPU to be overclocked).
-Note that the program will halt and interrupts ignored during transmission.
+DEVICE SERIALRX pinno, baudrate, istring\$, timeout\in\ms, status% [,nbr] [,terminators\$]

+Inputs serial data on 'pinno'. 'baudrate' can be between 110 and 230400 (230400 may need CPU to be overclocked).

+'status%' returns:

-DEVICE SERIALRX pinno, baudrate, istring\$, timeout_in_ms, status% [,nbr] [,terminators\$] Inputs serial data on 'pinno'. 'baudrate' can be between 110 and 230400 (230400 may need CPU to be overclocked). 'status%' returns: -1 = timeout (NB: use len(istring\$) to see number received) 2 = number of characters requested satisfied 3 = terminating character satisfied 'nbr' specifies the number of characters to be received before the command returns. 'terminators\$' specifies one or more signle characters that can be used to terminate reception.
-Note that the program will halt and interrupts ignored while this command is executing.
+- -1 = timeout (Note: use LEN(istring\$) to see number of chars received) - 2 = number of characters requested satisfied - 3 = terminating character satisfied

+'nbr' specifies the number of characters to be received before the command returns. 'terminators\$' specifies one or more signle characters that can be used to terminate reception.

+The program will halt and interrupts ignored while this command is executing.

+DEVICE WII

-DEVICE WII See WII command
+See WII command

+DEVICE WS2812

-DEVICE WS2812 See WS2812 command
+See WS2812 command

-DIM [type] decl [,decl] where 'decl' is: var [length] [type] [init] 'var' is a variable name with optional dimensions 'length' is used to set the maximum size of the string to 'n' as in LENGTH n 'type' is one of FLOAT or INTEGER or STRING (the type can be prefixed by the keyword AS - as in AS FLOAT) 'init' is the value to initialise the variable and consists of: = <expression> For a simple variable one expression is used, for an array a list of comma separated expressions surrounded by brackets is used.</expression> Declares one or more variables (i.e. makes the variable name and its characteristics known to the interpreter).
-When OPTION EXPLICIT is used (as recommended) the DIM, LOCAL or STATIC commands are the only way that a variable can be created.
-If this option is not used then using the DIM command is optional and if not used the variable will be created automatically when first referenced.
-The type of the variable (i.e. string, float or integer) can be specified in one of three ways: By using a type suffix (i.e. !, % or \$ for float, integer or string).
-For example: DIM nbr, amount!, name\$ By using one of the keywords FLOAT, INTEGER or STRING immediately after the command DIM and before the variable(s) are listed.
-The specified type then applies to all variables listed (i.e. it does not have to be repeated).
-For example: DIM STRING first_name, last_name, city By using the Microsoft convention of using the keyword "AS" and the type keyword (i.e. FLOAT, INTEGER or STRING) after each variable.
-If you use this method the type must be specified for each variable and can be changed from variable to variable.
-For example: DIM amount AS FLOAT, name AS STRING Floating point or integer variables will be set to zero when created and strings

-Examples: DIM nbr(50) Floating point or integer variables will be set to zero when created and strings will be set to an empty string (i.e. "").
-You can initialise the value of the variable by using an equals symbol (=) and an expression following the variable definition.
-For example:
+DIM [type] decl [,decl].. where 'decl' is: var [length] [type] [init] 'var' is a variable name with optional dimensions

+'length' is used to set the maximum size of the string to 'n' as in LENGTH n

+'type' is one of FLOAT or INTEGER or STRING (the type can be prefixed by the keyword AS - as in AS FLOAT)

+'init' is the value to initialise the variable and consists of: = <expression>

+For a simple variable one expression is used, for an array a list of comma separated expressions surrounded by brackets is used.

+Examples:

+DIM nbr(50)

 DIM INTEGER nbr(50)

 DIM name AS STRING

 DIM a, b\$, nbr(100), strn\$(20)

 DIM a(5,5,5), b(1000)

 DIM strn\$(200) LENGTH 20

-DIM STRING
+DIM STRING strn(200)

-strn(200) LENGTH 20
+LENGTH 20

 DIM a = 1234, b = 345

 DIM STRING strn = "text"

-DIM x%(3) = (11, 22, 33, 44)
+Declares one or more variables (i.e. makes the variable name and its characteristics known to the interpreter).

+When OPTION EXPLICIT is used (as recommended) the DIM, LOCAL or STATIC commands are the only way that a variable can be created.
+If this option is not used then using the DIM command is optional and if not used the variable will be created automatically when first referenced.

+The type of the variable (i.e. string, float or integer) can be specified in one of three ways:

+By using a type suffix (i.e. !, % or \$ for float, integer or string).
+For example: DIM nbr%, amount!, name\$

+By using one of the keywords FLOAT, INTEGER or STRING immediately after the command DIM and before the variable(s) are listed.
+The specified type then applies to all variables listed (i.e. it does not have to be repeated).
+For example:

+'''

+DIM STRING first name, last name, city

+'''

+By using the Microsoft convention of using the keyword "AS" and the type keyword (i.e. FLOAT, INTEGER or STRING) after each variable.
+If you use this method the type must be specified for each variable and can be changed from variable to variable.

+'''

+DIM amount AS FLOAT, name AS STRING

+'''

+Floating point or integer variables will be set to zero when created and strings will be set to an empty string (i.e. "").
+You can initialise the value of the variable by using an equals symbol (=) and an expression following the variable definition.
+For example:

+'''

 DIM STRING city = "Perth", house = "Brick"

+'''

 The initialising value can be an expression (including other variables) and will be evaluated when the DIM command is executed.
-See the section Defining and Using Variables for more examples of the syntax.
+See the chapter Defining and Using Variables for more examples of the syntax.